Olympic athlete Germaine Mason killed in crash in Jamaica

 The news stunned Jamaica, a country that takes particular pride in its relatively large number of standout athletes in track and field.
 Prime Minister Andrew Holness expressed “sincere condolences to the entire sporting fraternity” in a message on Twitter.

-Associated Press writer David McFadden in Port-au-Prince, Haiti, contributed to this report.
+Associated Press writers Rob Harris in London and David McFadden in Port-au-Prince, Haiti, contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.